Toulouse Occitanie, France Travel Guide

 Head west to explore the Atlantic coast, including Biarritz, Saint-Jean-de-Luz, and Bayonne.
 A distinct culture, beautiful beaches, and surf spots define this region.

-A world-renowned wine region and an elegant city, Bordeaux has architectural beauty and wine tasting opportunities.
+A world-renowned wine region and an elegant city, Bordeaux has beauty of the architecture and wine tasting opportunities.

 Explore prehistoric caves like Thescaux, medieval castles, and scenic rivers in this territory north of Toulouse.